Review Roborock S6 vacuum robot: The new top model for $599

 - Draw no-go zones on a created map in an app: The best method to prohibit entire areas, such as the carpet that is too high.

-Card storage of several floors
+Card storage of several rooms

 In addition, the Roborock S6 can be commanded via voice control, but currently only the control with the Xiaomi Mi AI Speaker is known.
 The control via Alexa and Google Home will follow, but will be added at this point.